Arthrose - Welche Bewegungen tun mir gut?

 • Water aerobics

-The ideal would be 30 minutes of physical exercise per day with an excess of oxygen, in the so-called aerobic range.
-It's easy to determine whether you belong to the aerobic category: while walking or running, you can easily talk to your partner without feeling out of breath.
+Ideally, 30 minutes of physical activity per day with an oxygen surplus, in the so-called aerobic zone.
+Whether you belong to the aerobic category is easy to determine: when walking or running, you can easily talk to your partner without feeling out of breath.

 Sources: